What has 'synthesisable' RTL traditionally provided ?

 The thread is confined to one always block.

-The amount of state and state encoding is chosen completely manually.
+The amount of state, the state encoding and the register transfer paths are chosen completely manually.